 2 Cups Masa Harina

 Whether you use a pin or a press, cut a gallon plastic storage bag into two equal sheets and place a ball of dough between them, then press or roll to roughly 6″ around.
+You can use the bottom of a glass baking pan in a pinch, too.

 Cooking process is exactly the same as for flour.
 Each side will get 30 to 60 seconds of cooking time.